ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 Succes!!!
 Play and have Fun with Electra, Warning Fiddling with Electra can Kill You!

-show me a video if you got it working????
+Show me a video if you got it working????

 ---

-Download next 2 files to your computer
+### Download next 2 files to your computer

 1 is ino bin https://github.com/ldijkman/randomnerd_esp32_wifi_manager/raw/main/Binary_4_ESP8266_4MB/ESP8266-LittleFS-wifi-manager_with_editor.ino.bin